ExploringLies/lies-have-short-legs/docs/index.md

 statements vary from state-politics to health over security concerns and were either submitted by the public or selected by the organisation itself for fact-checking.
-The second dataset are the public election results for 2012, 2014, and 2016 for the house and the senate of the U.S.
+The second dataset are the public election results for 2012, 2014, and 2016 for the house and the senate of the U.S. from the [Federal Election Commission](https://transition.fec.gov/pubrec/electionresults.shtml).

-Before we the answer this question we want to show the content of the statements in the form of answering the 5Ws: Who, What, When, Where and Why.
-Since the question *Why were these statements made?* is not really answerable with our data we omit this question.

 ## Understanding the statements